RadioAstronomySoftwareGroup/pyuvsim/paper.md

 # Acknowledgements

-This work was supported in part by NASA Award #80NSSC18K0389.
+This work was supported in part by NASA award 80NSSC18K0389 and NSF award AST-1613973.

 # References